What is a Gold IRA? Everything You Need to Know

 What Is the Difference Between a Gold IRA and a Traditional IRA?

-If you're comparing a Gold IRA to a traditional IRA, it's helpful to first understand what they have in common before diving into what sets them apart.
+When comparing a Gold IRA to a traditional IRA, it’s helpful to first understand what they have in common—before looking at what sets them apart.

-This setup is ideal for investors who expect to be in a higher tax bracket in the future or who value long-term tax-free growth.
+This Roth structure is often favored by investors who expect to be in a higher tax bracket in the future, or who want to minimize their tax burden over the long term.

 Gold IRA Storage Options